Beta-1 adrenergic receptor: Polymorphisms

 One of the single nucleotide polymorphisms (SNPs) in ADRB-1 is the change from a cytosine to a guanine, resulting in a protein switch from arginine (389R) to glycine (389G) at the 389 codon position.
 Arginine at codon 389 is highly preserved across species and this mutation happens in the G-protein binding domain of ADRB-1, one of the key functions of ADRB-1 protein, so it is likely to lead to functional differences.
 In fact, this SNP causes dampened efficiency and affinity in agonist-promoted receptor binding.

 Another common SNP occurs at codon position 49, with a change of serine (49S) to glycine (49G) in the N-terminus sequence of ADRB-1.
 The 49S variant is shown to be more resistant to agonist-promoted down regulation and short intervals of agonist exposure.
 The receptor of the 49G variant is always expressed, which results in high coupling activity with adenylyl cyclase and increased sensitivity to agonists.

 Both of these SNPs have relatively high frequencies among populations and are thought to affect cardiac functions.
 Individuals who are homozygous for the 389R allele are more likely to have higher blood pressure and heart rates than others who have either one or two copies of the 389G allele.
 Additionally, patients with heart diseases that have a substitution of glycine for serine at codon 49 (49S > G) show improved cardiac functions and decreased mortality rate.
 The cardiovascular responses induced by this polymorphism in the healthy population are also examined.
 Healthy individuals with a glycine at codon 49 show better cardiovascular functions at rest and response to maximum heart rate during exercise, evident for the cardioprotection related to this polymorphism.

 Pharmaceutical interventions

 Because ADRB-1 plays such a critical role in maintaining blood pressure homeostasis and cardiac output, many medications treat these conditions by either potentiating or inhibiting the functions of the ADRB-1.
 Dobutamine is one of the adrenergic drugs and agonists that selectively bind to ADRB-1 and is often used in treatments of cardiogenic shock and heart failure.
 It is also important to note the use of illicit drug for ADRB-1 since cocaine, beta-blocking agents, or other sympathetic stimulators may cause a medical emergency.

+Ligands

 Agonists

 ADRB-1 agonists mimic or initiate a physiological response when bound to a receptor.
 Isoprenaline has higher affinity for β_{1} than adrenaline, which, in turn, binds with higher affinity than noradrenaline at physiologic concentrations.
 As ADRB-1 increases cardiac output, selective agonists clinically function as potential treatments for heart failure.

 Selective agonists to the beta-1 receptor are: